A migraine cocktail is a term that’s used to describe a combination of medications that can help you find relief from a migraine attack.

 - anyone taking other medications that contain acetaminophen

-- children under 12, due to the risk of Reye syndrome
+- children under age 12, due to the risk of Reye’s syndrome

 - the risk for medication overuse headache

-Talk to your doctor before using this type of product if you:
+Talk with your doctor before using this type of product if you:

 - have a very severe migraine attack or a head pain that’s different from your typical episode